dodgepudding/webex/README.md

-Webex is a HTML interface jQuery  plugin
+Webex is an HTML convenient interactive plugin with less Javascript
 ======
 This framework depends on jQuery 1.4+, only need to run `$('body').compile()` to take effects.
 DOM elements includes class attribution like `.ajax` or `.load` or `.dialog`  and so on will auto trigger ajax post, ajax load(auto cross-domain) or show dialog...
 That's a comfort way to make one webpage ajaxable.